Leadership is often associated with power: Power Over.

 But other types of power are more powerful than Power Over, more enduring, and are at the core of more effective leadership.
 Other types of power unleash, include, and equip others ot empower themselves as leaders.
 These types of leadership build trust and foster the enrollment needed for long-term, sustainable change-making.
 These are the types of power harnessed by Trust-Centered Leaders:

 - Power To: This is productive and generative.
 It’s the Power To embrace possibility and make change happen, to make a difference.
 It’s the power to achieve goals, to create something new, to generously move forward together.

 - Power With: This is shared power born of trust, togetherness, and collaboration.
 This is the Power To be greater than the sum of our parts, to harness diversity and transcend differences to forge the path to collective action.
 Power With is anchored in mutual understanding, respect, dignity, support, self-empowerment, and co-creation.

 - Power Within: This involves trusting in oneself and recognizing the gifts each of us has within and courageously sharing these with the world.
 It involves self-awareness and self-acceptance.
 It’s also recognizing and celebrating the unique Power Within others so as to fully engage Power With.
 It’s believing each and every one of us has the Power To make a difference.

 Reflecting on your leadership, what types of power are you most frequently exercising?
 As Trust-Centered leaders, our work is not to maximize Power Over.
-The most powerful leadership empowers others.
-How might you more readily empower others by leading in a way that cultivates Power To, Power With, and Power Within?
+The most powerful leadership creates and co-creates the conditions for change to happen and supports others to empower themselves.
+How might you more readily lead in a way that cultivates Power To, Power With, and Power Within?